You can search for your own apartment, studio, or a room in a shared flat on the private housing market.

 Some student associations, such as AISA implemented a system similar to Couchsurfing and the KHG provides emergency accommodation for a few nights during the first months of winter term.
 Hostels and Boarding houses might be a good option in you would like to stay several weeks.

 Subrenting a flat can also be a good temporary solution for a few months when arriving in Aachen, as the rooms are mostly furnished.
 Usually, they belong to students going abroad themselves for a few months.
 The difference from renting an accommodation on your own is that you pay the rent to the main tenant and not to the landlord directly.
 INCAS and the International Office Housing Advice Service maintain both lists with private offers.
 You might want to contact them to check if there is any offer interesting for you.

 Aachen is More Than Just a City Center!

 You have chosen to study in Aachen and would prefer to live directly in the center for an affordable price.
 In most cases, this won't be possible since availability is low and rent is higher than in other neighborhoods.

-For this reason, we recommend including the area surrounding Aachen in your search: the outer city districts of Aachen, which include Richterich, Haaren, Laurensberg, Brand, Eilendorf, Kornelimünster, and Walheim; Würselen, Herzogenrath, Kohlscheid, Alsdorf, Eschweiler, or Stolberg.
-This significantly increases your chances of finding an apartment
+For this reason, we recommend including the area surrounding Aachen in your search: the outer city districts of Aachen, which include Richterich, Haaren, Laurensberg, Brand, Eilendorf, Kornelimünster, and Walheim; Würselen, Herzogenrath, Kohlscheid, Alsdorf, Eschweiler or Stolberg.
+This would significantly increase your chances of finding an affordable apartment.

 As a student of RWTH Aachen you will receive a semester ticket after you enroll.
 This allows you to comfortably use public transportation and reach the outer neighborhoods in just minutes.